Need Screen Printing in Markham, Richmond Hill or Toronto?

 What is the difference between screen printing and digital printing?

 Digital printing uses a computer rather than a stencil to print.
-Digital is a great option for highly detailed artwork, pale colors and small orders.
-Due to the individual color treatment, the vibrancy of screen printing is hard to reproduce digitally.
+Digital is a great option for highly detailed artwork, pale colours and small orders.
+Due to the individual colour treatment, the vibrancy of screen printing is hard to reproduce digitally.
 Screen printing makes everything clear!

-Screen printing applies each color one at the time.
+Screen printing applies each colour one at the time.
 A new screen is created for every layer until they are combined to achieve the final result.
-The artwork is separated into four colors (CMYK, a cost-friendly, efficient process to recreate a wide range of hues.
-In comparison to other direct-to-garment (DTG) techniques, screen printing uses thicker layers of ink which offer more striking result and allows more possibilities for your desi
+The artwork is separated into four colours (CMYK, a cost-friendly, efficient process to recreate a wide range of hues.
+In comparison to other direct-to-garment (DTG) techniques, screen printing uses thicker layers of ink which offer more striking result and allows more possibilities for your design.

 Ask us if Screen Printing is the best solution for your next project.